Momentum accelerated power iterations and the restarted Lanczos method: Introduction

 \section{Introduction}

 The Lanczos algorithm and its variants are among the most efficient methods for approximating an extremal eigenvector, or extremal set of eigenvectors of a large sparse symmetric or complex Hermitian matrix \cite{aishima15,saad80,saad11-book,urschel21}.
-Its implementation is generally limited; however, by computational and memory resources, and in practical computing it may be run as a restarted method, as in \cite{sorensen1992implicit,WuSi00}.
+Its implementation is generally limited, however, by computational and memory resources, and in practical computing it may be run as a restarted method, as in \cite{sorensen1992implicit,WuSi00}.
 As shown in \cite{aishima15}, global convergence properties are maintained by restarted variants of the method, so long as the initial vector is not orthogonal to the target eigenvector.
 However, restarting limits the overall efficiency.
 On the other hand, recently introduced momentum accelerated power iterations, developed in \cite{XHDMR18}, based on \cite{polyak1964}, further investigated in \cite{RJRH22}, and with a dynamic implementation introduced in \cite{APZ24}, feature lower memory and ease of implementation for the same problem class.
+These methods differ in that the method of \cite{XHDMR18} requires knowledge of the second eigenvalue to set the optimal momentum parameter, while the method of \cite{RJRH22} approximates this eigenvalue with a preliminary deflation stage, and the method of \cite{APZ24} uses a posteriori information based on computed residuals and a Rayleigh quotient to approximate the optimal parameter.
 These methods are closely related to Chebyshev iteration techniques as in \cite{GoVa61,GuRo02,knyazev87}, and have the advantages of requiring neither orthogonalization (or re-orthogonaliztion) nor the solution of auxiliary eigenproblems.
 As shown in \cite{GuRo02}, Chebyshev-type methods are also less sensitive to roundoff errors.